museifu666/museifu666.github.io/_posts/posts/2020-07-14-rgbCTF-2020-Write-up.md

 ![name-a-more-iconic-band-volatility-hashdump](https://i.imgur.com/wAEbuNk.png)

-Now all we have to do is crack these NTLM hashes, sort the passwords alphabetically, create an MD5 hash of the result and submit the flag.
+Now all we have to do is crack these NTLM hashes, sort the passwords alphabetically, create an MD5 hash of the result, and submit the flag.

 ![name-a-more-iconic-band-hashcrack](https://i.imgur.com/wVy4YPf.png)